What Is Blepharoplasty, and How Can It Help You Look Your Best?

 Though your procedure will correct some of your eyelid sagging permanently, it’s important to remember that you will continue to age naturally.
 Habitual sun protection – sunscreen, eyelids, hats, etc. – will help you maintain your results.

 Like any form of cosmetic surgery, blepharoplasty is a significant commitment.
 If you’re exploring the procedure yourself, the experts at the Swagel Wootton Eye Institute can help you make an informed decision.
-Contact us today at 480-372-2616 or schedule an appointment online.
+Schedule an appointment online at our Mesa or Chandler locations.